Sabin-Pla/rs-enum-key-array/README.md

 }
 ```

-Next defined an id map, which will allow us to associate each of the 5 variants of ExampleKey with an index in the structure below.
+Next, define the enum key array, which will allow us to associate each of the 5 variants of ExampleKey with an index in the structure below.
 See idable.rs if each variant does not necessarily map to each element, and a different implementation is required.
 ```
-// Create an IdMap with randomly assigned data (unsafe) let mut id_map  = IdMap::<ExampleKey, S>::new();
+// Create an EKA with randomly assigned data (unsafe) let mut eka = EKA::<ExampleKey, S>::new();
 ```

-Id map can be indexed by keys.
+EKA can be indexed by keys.
 ```
-id_map[ExampleKey::A] = S { a: 4 };
+eka[ExampleKey::A] = S { a: 4 };
-let val = id_map[ExampleKey::B];
+let val = eka[ExampleKey::B];
 ```